Oakland Chiropractor Loves Aaptiv Fitness App

 Do you ever have trouble picking music that best reflects your fitness mood?
 You are all dressed to go for a long walk or run and you’re feeling inspired and energetic…but you just can’t figure out which song to play on your phone or what Pandora station to select that might match those feelings?
 Or maybe you’ve got your headphones on and you’re excited to go lift weights to burn off some steam at the end of your workday, but random Eminem and Beyonce songs just aren’t doing it for you (nice try online radio “Hip Hop mix”).
 Well I certainly relate to this frustration both in the fitness realm and in everyday life.
 And while I won’t be able to offer suggestions for how to match your music to your mood for a weekend afternoon sitting on the deck sipping on Sunny Sunday Strawberry Sparklers, I can certainly offer a hearty recommendation that can recharge your fitness fizz-out!

 I think that you either have that ear for music, or you don’t.
-My four-year-old son describes the feeling that a certain song gives him by saying in a contemplative voice, “that makes me feel purple” or belting out “that song is so red!” and he can repeat most of the words of a song back after only hearing it one time.
+My four-year-old child describes the feeling that a certain song gives them by saying in a contemplative voice, “that makes me feel purple” or belting out “that song is so red!” and they can repeat most of the words of a song back after only hearing it one time.
 My spouse can also hear all the little parts of a song and identify what instruments are playing during each part, and they can craft a great playlist.
 I, on the other hand, have been known to answer, “oh, was there just music playing?” when asked whether I liked a certain song.
 I’m good at a lot of things, but choosing appropriate music isn’t one of them.
 The good news is…there is help!

 Enter the Aaptiv app for your phone!
 It’s a service that curates music and matches it to ready-made workouts.
 Let’s say you want to go on a power walk…you choose how long you want to walk and what your fitness level is (you can browse all the available walking workouts or filter your preferences) and then you pick a workout.
 They have everything from “Mindful Body Scan” and “Compassionate Walk” to “Smooth Love Walk” and some other genres in between.
 When you select a workout, the trainer’s voice comes on telling you what the workout is going to be like, and then they give you guidance and tips throughout the workout.
 All the while, you get to hear great music that fits the speed of walk you have selected!
 They even tell you when you’re at the halfway-mark so that you can turn around and head for home if you’re walking outside.
 No more do I find myself checking my phone every five minutes to see when I’m halfway done or to fiddle with finding the next good song.
 I can just put it in my pocket and forget about it and I am guided through my walk!